asfandyarazhar13/MU_WDD/datasets/README.md

-# Datasets
+# Example Distilled Dataset

-Each `.zip` file contains distilled tensor images (with their corresponding labels) of popular machine learning benchmark datasets.
+Each `.zip` file contains distilled tensor images (with their corresponding labels) of a popular machine learning benchmark dataset, namely `CIFAR10`.

-Namely:
-* CIFAR-10
-* CIFAR-100

 When the files are unzipped directories will have the following naming conventions: